After their December heating bill came in, the Sprague family was forced to abandon their second floor.

 Taking Back The Heating Bill

 “I looked into all alternate forms of heating.
-Natural gas is not available in the country.
+Natural gas is not available in the county.
 I looked at propane, heat pumps, and geothermal.
 When it came down to affordability, return on investment, and level of comfort, it was an easy decision to go with a wood stove.”

 Their electricity bill dropped to just $125 the first month they installed their boiler.